codefellows-javascript-401d13/12-express_middleware/README.md

 ### Single Resource API

 This single resource API uses the Express framework along with other native Node modules to help me keep track of all the members of my big family.
+So far I have fields set up for their `name` and `relation`.
 It leverages the Bluebird promisifying library on the File System module to add a layer of persistence:

 * [markdown-it] - Markdown parser done right.
 Fast and easy to extend.
 * [node.js] - evented I/O for the backend